theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 -**A split**: a section of a contig defined by length (for improved binning experience, we display multiple splits for very long contigs in the anvi'o interface).

 So, we hope you are in a good mood to discover and characterize new genomes!

+Today, we are going to use these prorgams within the platform anvi'o:

+`anvi-interactive`
+`anvi-import-collection`
+`anvi-refine`
+`anvi-summarize`
+`anvi-rename-bins`

+You can learn details for each anvi'o program using the `-h` flag.
+For example: `anvi-interactive -h`

+Ok.

 ## 01- A reminder of what has been done until now